Updated: 20 hours ago

 5. Radiate Positivity

 It is so easy to get bogged down by the negativity that brews in a school.
 Rise above it!
 An environment where children are at the forefront should be a positive and happy one.
 In years gone by, my students and I have kept a gratitude diary.
 Each morning we would spend a few minutes reflecting on what we were grateful for, resulting in a positive start to our day.

 Schools are busy places!
 There is always something new to try, extra paperwork to complete and amazing lessons to plan.
 One person can't do it all, instead, prioritise.
 Can your paperwork be done in a little less time to make room for you to plan a great lesson?
 Do you need to change what is working well in your classroom to try the latest educational fad?
 What extracurricular activities are you passionate about and volunteer to do those?
 There are only so many hours in a day, so decide what is most important and stick with that.

 7. Watch your Words

 Our students are often rushed and hurried through their day because we are trying to get everything required of us ticked off our list.
 Try limiting (or eliminating) the words ‘quick’, ‘hurry’ and ‘we haven’t got much time’ from your classroom vernacular.
 Give the little minds in your care the time to explore, investigate and learn without being constantly hurried.

 Pick one thing you would like to try in your classroom and give it a whirl.
 They say that the best learning happens outside your comfort zone!
 It may be a success, it may be a disaster, but at least you can say you have given it a go!

 By putting strategies in place early, it may help with feelings of overwhelm and burnout later.
 But above all else, our advice is to enjoy the time with your students because they are the reason you are there after all!

-What strategies to you use to avoid burning out?
+What strategies do you use to avoid burning out?

-Share them with us and our Rainbow Sky Tribe!
+Share them with us and our Rainbow Sky community!